Disappearance of Timmothy Pitzen: Investigation

 Police found that the knife Fry-Pitzen had used to kill herself contained only her blood, but that "a concerning amount" of blood found in her car belonged to her son Timmothy.
 However, a family member later revealed that the stains were likely caused by a nosebleed Timmothy had suffered in the car earlier that month.
 It was also noted that Fry-Pitzen's cell phone was missing.
 An examination of her vehicle revealed that it had been parked in a grassy area, possibly near a stream, but close to a highway.
-In 2013, Fry-Pitzen's cell phone was located beside Route 78, but the discovery did not bring any new evidence.
-Fry-Pitzen's cellular phone was discovered "alongside the road on Illinois Route 78 north of Mount Carroll, Illinois, according to police."
+In 2013, Fry-Pitzen's cell phone was located beside Route 78, but the discovery did not bring any new evidence, according to police.

-James Pitzen has stated that he believes his son is still alive.
+James Pitzen has stated that he believes his son is still alive, and was kidnapped by someone that Fry-Pitzen gave him to.

+In November of 2022, Fry-Pitzen's sister, Kara Jacobs, told NBC that Amy had a history of mental illness and was worried that would interfere with her getting custody of Timmothy in case of divorce, which seemed inevitable.
+Both Jacobs and Pitzen emphatically refuse to believe in the possibility of murder-suicide.

 National media coverage

-The Pitzen case was broadcast on the American television series Live PD on August 25, 2018, with guest Angeline Hartmann of the National Center for Missing and Exploited Children showing viewers an age progression photograph of Timmothy at age 13, and on the HLN investigative series Real Life Nightmare (episode "You'll Never Find Him") first airing on December 6th, 2020.
+The Pitzen case was broadcast on the American television series Live PD on August 25, 2018, with guest Angeline Hartmann of the National Center for Missing and Exploited Children showing viewers an age progression photograph of Timmothy at age 13, and on the HLN investigative series Real Life Nightmare (episode "You'll Never Find Him") first airing on December 6, 2020.

 Reappearance hoax

-On April 3, 2019, local residents in Newport, Kentucky called the police to report a teenager wandering the streets after running across a bridge over the Ohio River.
+On April 3, 2019, local residents in Newport, Kentucky, called the police to report a teenager wandering the streets after running across a bridge over the Ohio River.
 When police found the shaken and distraught boy, he told them he was Timmothy.
 The next day, the Louisville office of the FBI revealed via Twitter that the boy in their custody was not Timmothy.
 Aurora Police spokesman Sgt.
 Bill Rowley said, "Although we are disappointed that this turned out to be a hoax, we remain diligent in our search for Timmothy, as our missing person's case remains unsolved."

 The man who claimed to be Pitzen was found to be 23-year-old Brian Michael Rini.
 He was released from Belmont Correctional Institution in Ohio less than a month prior to his claim, after serving about fourteen months on charges of burglary and vandalism out of Medina County.
 He had a history of mental illness and had been diagnosed with Asperger syndrome and bipolar disorder, according to his brother.

-In 2020, Rini was sentenced to two years in prison after pleading guilty to charges of aggravated identity theft related to the hoax.
+He was sentenced to two years in prison for the hoax.